 On August 10th, Mr. Song exhibited series of artworks highlighting "Hundreds of Chinese surname" and “environment protection artworks” in Kennesaw State University Center.
 Visitors re-examined the relationship between “People” and “Earth” through the “未” (future) character.
 The exhibition also attracted a large number of employees at KSU.
 Barbara S. Calhoun, the Dean of Kennesaw State University College of Continuing and Professional Education, expressed a warm welcome and acknowledgement to Mr. Song.
 Mr. Song’s creative Chinese characters had been regarded as the new symbol of Chinese culture.

-A reception dinner for CI teachers and principals in Macon
+A reception dinner for CI research assistants and principals in Macon

 July 30, 2016, Macon

-A reception ceremony was held for 14 Chinese teachers from CI on July 30.
-Director Ken Jin and Program manager Xiaoxiao Ji introduced the new teachers to the principals from Bibb County School District.
-The 14 teachers are going to teaching Chinese in 7 schools.
+A reception ceremony was held for 14 Chinese research assistants from CI on July 30.
+Director Ken Jin and Program manager Xiaoxiao Ji introduced the new research assistants to the principals from Bibb County School District.
+The 14 research assistants are going to teaching Chinese in 7 schools.

-Principals talked about the foreign language education in their schools and discussed the teaching method with CI teachers.
-The new teachers are looking forward to applying what they have learned in the training into practice in their placement schools from Aug 1st.
+Principals talked about the foreign language education in their schools and discussed the teaching method with CI research assistants.
+The new research assistants are looking forward to applying what they have learned in the training into practice in their placement schools from Aug 1st.

 The huge aquarium in Georgia Aquarium